RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

 With a geoshape we can encode the county data using color.
-But there is no unemployment data in counties so we have to use a ``transform_lookup`` to **map** from the way counties are identified in the geo data to our dataframe that contains unemployment data.
+But there is no unemployment data in counties so we have to use a ``transform_lookup`` to **map** from the way counties are identified in the geo data to our DataFrame that contains unemployment data.

 .. code:: ipython3